aiha-lab/TSLD/README.md

 | Epoch (QAT)         | 90       | 60       | 30       | 30       | 90       | 30       | 30       | 10       | 30           | 5        |

 - For the softmax function in the TSLD implementation, we use a temperature value of 10.

-### Notes
-- To more accurately reproduce the QAT-KD results from the paper, it is recommended to disable the bfloat16 (Accelerator) training option in the Huggingface Trainer API.
-This can be achieved by omitting the `--bf16` and `--torch_dtype` in the scripts.
-- Depending on the version of the Transformer package, the optimal learning rate value for QAT may vary.
-For this project, version 4.34.0 was used.
-- Update planned for the QAT script related to CSQA fine-tuning.
-(TODO)

 ## Reference